 User experience design is a broad field.
-There are many activities to cover before reaching the end goal of creating a positive experience for users.
+Before reaching the end goal of creating a positive user experience, there are many activities to cover.
 The process can be overwhelming for a person or a team.
-Thus, the process has been broken down in many organizations, creating new career paths from this field.
+Thus, the process has been broken down in many organizations, creating new career paths in this field.
 Some of the career paths in UX are listed and explained below.

 User Experience design is not complex at all.
 It's all about knowing what users want, their challenges, and creating a design that solves those challenges.